shannychi/audiophile-ecommerce-website/README.md

-used local storage to data in the cart
+used local storage to store data in the cart